This website uses cookies to ensure you get the best experience on our website. Find out more.

 Before you contact the Energy Ombudsman you must have first tried to resolve the issue with the energy company concerned and have followed their complaints procedure.
 Each energy company should publish their complaints procedure on their website but if you are unable to find it you should request a copy when you make your complaint.

-You should read the complaints procedure to ensure that both parties are following the procedure correctly so that your complaint can be handled in the most effective way.
+You should read the complaints procedure to ensure that both parties are following the procedure correctly so that your complaint can be handled most effectively.

 The Energy Ombudsman has detailed advice on how to make and manage your complaint so that you do it in the most effective manner that should result in a quicker complaint resolution.